abr-cds/ABR-CDS/README.md

 - [Outcome](#outcome)

 ## Objectives
-Following are the objectives of ABR Counterfeit Detection System.
+Following are the objectives of the ABR Counterfeit Detection System.
 - The system should detect counterfeit Nepali currency notes by using image processing and computer vision techniques.
 - The system should be accurate and be able to give the results in a short time.
 - The system should have a simple interface to make it convenient to use.